dijasila/GPAW/doc/documentation/do-gmf/do-gmf.rst

 ==================================================================================
 Excited State Calculations with Direct Optimization and Generalized Mode Following
 ==================================================================================
+The direct optimization generalized mode following (DO-GMF) method can be used to perform variational calculations of excited electronic states, where, contrary to :ref:`linear response TDDFT <lrtddft>`, the orbitals are optimized for the excited state.

-The main challenge of variational density functional calculations of excited electronic states is that excited states often correspond to saddle points of the energy as a function of the electronic degrees of freedom (the orbital variations), but standard self-consistent field (SCF) algorithms are designed for minimizations, as the ground state is always a minimum of the energy.
-Alternatively, direct optimization (DO), which converges more robustly than SCF algorithms in the vicinity of electronic degenracies commonly observed in excited states, can be used in GPAW.
-In DO, excited states are directly found as stationary solutions on the electronic energy surface.
-To do so, any optimization method can, in principle, be used, as long as it is able to find saddle points.
-To avoid converging to a minimum (variational collapse), the :ref:`maximum overlap method <mom>` can be used in conjunction with an algorithm that can converge to saddle points of unspecified order, but variational collapse can still occur in challenging cases.
-Alternatively, the generalized mode following (GMF) method can be used together with the DO approach (DO-GMF) in GPAW.
-This method estimates the saddle point order of the target excited state solution prior to the optimization and then specifically targets a stationary solution with this saddle point order.
-This approach converges more robustly than both DO with quasi-Newton optimization methods and SCF algorithms, and it inherently eliminates variational collapse by construction.
+The main challenge of variational density functional calculations of excited states is that excited states often correspond to saddle points on the surface describing the variation of the energy as a function of the electronic degrees of freedom (the orbital variations). :ref:`Standard self-consistent field (SCF) algorithms  <manual_eigensolver>` typically perform well in ground state calculations, as the latter is a minimum of the energy, but face convergence issues in excited state calculations.
+As an alternative, :ref:`direct optimization (DO) <directopt>` approaches can be used, which have been found to converge more robustly than the standard eigensolvers for excited states, especially in the vicinity of electronic degeneracies.
+One option is to use quasi-Newton algorithms that can converge to saddle points of arbitrary order in conjunction with the :ref:`maximum overlap method (MOM) <mom>` to try to reduce the risk of converging to a minimum or lower energy saddle point (variational collapse).
+This is the DO-MOM method illustrated :ref:`here <directopt>`.
+However, DO-MOM can still be affected by variational collapse in challenging cases.
+GPAW also implements an alternative DO approach using a generalized mode following (GMF) method.
+DO-GMF targets a stationary solution with a specific saddle point order and is more robust than both DO-MOM and the standard SCF algorithms, while being inherently free from variational collapse.

 --------------------------
 Generalized mode following